Centipedes

 HOUSE CENTIPEDES

-House centipedes are the most common species found inside of homes in the United States.
-Welladapted to indoor environemtns, house centipedes arefrequently discovered in basements, bathrooms, and moistureprone areas.
-Primarily, house centipedes feed on other insects and their presenceindicates underlying pest or moisture issues.
+House centipedes are the most common species found inside of homes.
+Well adapted to indoor environments, house centipedes are frequently discovered in basements, bathrooms, and moisture prone areas.
+Primarily, house centipedes feed on other insects and their presence indicates larger pest or moisture issues in your home.

 - 1″ – 1 1/2″ in size